LoikoM/supermarket-chip-analysis/README.md

 These metrics help identify **high-value segments**, **volume drivers**, and **potential areas for promotion or assortment changes**.

----

-## Key Findings (To Be Expanded)

-Initial analysis reveals:
-- Segments with higher sales volume.
-- Preferences in pack size by segment.
-- Whether premium segments buy more expensive brands or larger pack sizes.

-(These findings will be fully detailed in the final report to be shared.)

----

-##  Next Steps

-- Finalize segment insights
-- Visualize trends in chip preferences by segment
-- Generate actionable recommendations for product, pricing, and promotion strategies
-- Compile presentation-ready visuals and summary tables

----

-## Tech Stack

-- **Python** (Pandas)
-- **Jupyter Notebook**
-- **Excel / CSV**
-- **Tableau**

----
 ## Key Insights Summary

 This project explores chip purchasing behaviour across different customer segments.